KTBC (TV)

-KTBC (channel 7) is a television station in Austin, Texas, United States, airing programming from the Fox network.
+KTBC (channel 7) is a television station in Austin, Texas, United States, serving as the market's Fox network outlet.
 It is owned and operated by the network's Fox Television Stations division, and maintains studios on East 10th Street near the Texas State Capitol in downtown Austin; its transmitter is based at the West Austin Antenna Farm on Mount Larson.